SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++

-To give the parameters values as an external Python script file, the user selects in EFICAS the type "*Dict*" in the keyword "*Parameters*", then the type "*Script*" in the keyword "*FROM*" of the "*Dict*" command which appears, as shown in the following figure:
+To give the parameters values as an external Python script file, the user selects in the graphical interface the type "*Dict*" in the keyword "*Parameters*", then the type "*Script*" in the keyword "*FROM*" of the "*Dict*" command which appears, as shown in the following figure:

   .. :adao_algopar_script
   .. image:: images/adao_algopar_script.png